bingoohuang/forwardingproxy/README.md

 discussed here as it more convenient nowadays to not require access to physical hardware or want to invest into a NAT proxy e.g. on AWS.

 #### Forwarding Proxy

 A forwarding proxy can come in two flavours:

 One in which the proxy terminates an incoming client request, evaluates it, and forwards the request to a destination.
 This works for HTTP as well as for HTTPS.
-A subtle but important side-effect of using a forwarding proxy for HTTPS is that it would terminate the request, thus being able to inspect the request's content (and modify it).
+A subtle but important side effect of using a forwarding proxy for HTTPS is that it would terminate the request, thus being able to inspect the request's content (and modify it).